maui-pss/maui-kickstarter-configs/README.md

 Kickstarter configuration for Maui
 ==================================

-This is the mer-kickstarter configuration for Maui and requires:
+This is the maui-kickstarter configuration for Maui and requires:

 * Mer SDK
 * mer-kickstarter-configs >= 0.3.1 installed in Mer SDK
-* mer-kickstarter >= 0.19 installed in Mer SDK
+* maui-kickstarter >= 0.99.0 installed in Mer SDK
 * maui-mic-plugins installed in Mer SDK

 To learn how to install the Mer SDK, read the [Mer Wiki](https://wiki.merproject.org/wiki/Platform_SDK).